What’s the programme of the Autumn 2022 edition of Harvest Festival Marrakech?

 Who are the partners of the Harvest Festival?

 Please see the directory for a full list of partner art galleries, cafés, caterers, cultural institutes, co-working spaces, delicatessens, foundations, hotels, incubators, restaurants, retailers and riads.
-They all commit to develop special offerings – a new dish or menu, exhibition, film screening, marketplace, pop-up restaurant, product line or roundtable – that raise awareness of local goods and services.
+They all commit to developing special offerings – a new dish or menu, exhibition, film screening, marketplace, pop-up restaurant, product line or roundtable – that raise awareness of local goods and services.
 Partners pay no sponsorship fees, receive no subsidies for their participation and are not expected to offer discounts for customers.
-They all share the common goal of regenerating – especially as the COVID-19 pandemic eases – a local vibrant economy based on equitable, ethical and ecological exchange for the common good.
-Remember that more Harvest Festival Marrakech partners will be added during and after the Autumn edition.
+They all share the common goal of regenerating a local vibrant economy based on equitable, ethical and ecological exchange for the common good.
+Remember that more Harvest Festival Marrakech partners will be added during and after each edition.

 Is Harvest Festival Marrakech open to new partners?